 Create a Google Play Console Account to Submit Android Apps to Google Play

-The next step after developing your app is to create a Google Play Console, otherwise known as Google Play Developer, account.
+The next step after developing your app is to create a Google Play Console or Google Play Developer, account.
 Google Play Console is where you’ll manage your apps and monitor your app analytics.
 To set up your account and be able to publish Android apps on Google Play, you’ll have to pay a one-time $25 fee.
 You also have to be at least 18 years old to create an account.

 Test Your Android App